 Agua de Valencia is a lovely Spanish drink with cava for summer cosy moments and garden parties.
 The refreshing drink originates from Valencia and consists of sweet, fresh oranges, bubbly cava and a little kick of gin and vodka.

-Agua de Valencia, as the name suggests, comes from Valencia in Spain.
+The refreshing drink, Agua de Valencia, as its name suggests, originates from Valencia, Spain.
 Agua means “water”, so the drink’s name translates directly to “water from Valencia”, which should not be taken literally.
 Agua de Valencia contains both cava and spirits.

 Invented in a local bar in 1959, Agua de Valencia can be enjoyed with famous, sun-ripened and sweet oranges all over the city.
 From bar to bar, however, the amount of alcohol added to a drink can vary widely.